kzdev-net/kzdev.perfutils/Source/Docs/articles/memory-management.md

 MemoryStreamSlim.ReleaseMemoryBuffers();
 ```

 The primary goal of caching and reusing memory buffers is to reduce allocations and deallocations and prevent LOH fragmentation.
 Therefore, it is generally best to let the library manage memory automatically.
-However, in cases where you have used an exceptionally large **MemoryStreamSlim** instance and know it was a one-off use, you can call this method to quickly release the cached memory buffers.
+However, in cases where you have used an exceptionally large **MemoryStreamSlim** instance and know it was a one-off use, you can call this method to quickly release the excess cached memory buffers.

 After calling `ReleaseMemoryBuffers`, future **MemoryStreamSlim** instances will allocate new memory buffers and rebuild the cache as needed.
 Old memory buffers will become eligible for garbage collection once all stream instances using them are disposed.